14 Feb Best Things to do in Nuwara Eliya, Sri Lanka

 Stay in Nuwara Eliya

 I wouldn’t suggest that you stay necessarily near the town.
-But make sure you have a vehicle to go around if you are staying up on the hills or the countryside.
+But make sure you have a vehicle to go around if you are staying up on the hills or in the countryside.
 Here are some of the most beautiful stays/hotels that I could find.

 We stayed at Go Outdoor Caravan Park in RVs just opposite to Gregory Lake.
 It was so much fun, but it seems that you cannot book them online anymore.